Culinary Beverages

 Details and Cooking.

-but there are plenty of brands of "Mirin style" concoctions.
-That's not
+but there are plenty of brands of "Mirin style" concoctions based on

 port can be kept unrefrigerated in a cool place away from light for a few